When to Move from Assisted Living to Nursing Home?

 Is it necessary to move from assisted living into a nursng home?

-Introduction to Assisted Living and Nursing Care
+Introduction to Assisted Living, Nursing Care, and Skilled Nursing Care

 Making the decision to move to an assisted living facility or nursing home can be daunting for both the individual and their family.
 It’s important that everyone involved understands the different types of care available and how they can help support the individual’s health and wellbeing.
 This guide provides an overview of assisted living, nursing homes, and long-term care options, as well as discussing the costs, services, and quality of care associated with each.